AlirezaTheH/medicure/README.md

 [![Python Versions](https://img.shields.io/pypi/pyversions/medicure)](https://pypi.org/project/medicure)

 # Medicure
-Medicure is a cosmetic treatment for your media files: movies, tv shows and also their subtitles.
+Medicure is a cosmetic treatment for your media files: movies, TV shows and also their subtitles.
 Medicure provides a command-line tool and also a Python package for you.